Updated August 24, 2023

 - Creating a dynamic named range for the dynamic chart.

 - Creating a chart by using named ranges.

-In this step, an OFFSET function (Formula) is used for creating a dynamic named range for the particular dynamic chart to be prepared.
-This OFFSET function will return a cell or range of cells that are specified to the referred rows and columns.
+In this step, an OFFSET function (Formula) is used to prepare a dynamic named range for the particular dynamic chart.
+This OFFSET function will return a cell or range of cells specified to the referred rows and columns.
 The basic steps to be followed are: